optician/meeting-room-booking/README.md

 Why postgres and kafka?
 They are very popular and I have experience with both of them.

-# What implemented
+# What is implemented

+Note: It's not an example of an application with full functionality, observability and acceptable test coverage!
+It's a training ground for the new stack.

-- There is only room management API: create, update, list, delete.
+- #6 There is only room management API: create, update, list, delete.
 - Application has configuration in `config/$env/`.
 - Application has DB migrations via tern in `migrations/` directory,
 - Structured logging.
 But there are 2 libraries.
 Either need to figure out how to use zap as a server logging or try another http library (chi looks poor).